Eric Clapton’s 1950s Fender Stratocaster “Blackie”access_time First seen circa 1973

 Perhaps an interesting detail to mention in regard to this is that sets of pickups based on the Blackie sold nowadays – for example, the Mojotone “Lee Dickson Black-E” Strat Pickup Set (designed by Lee Dickson), have really low output.
 The Dickson’s set measures 5.53k resistance in the neck and 5.68k in the middle and the bridge pickup, which is lower than what was the norm on the 50s era pickups.
 [1954 to 1967 Fender Stratocaster Pickup Specs – GuitarHQ]

 So just in case you’re reading this in order to figure out which pickups to install in your guitar so that it would sound closer to Clapton’s Blackie in the 70s and the 80s, mainly focus on low DC Resistance sets with Alnico V magnets.
 Fender’s 57/62 Pickup Set is perhaps the closest you’ll find if you’re looking to stay all-Fender, as it measures 5.6k across all three pickups.
-The best option overall would obviously be Lee Dickson’s set mentioned previously, which is priced somewhat higher but it is, in fact, the best one out there.
+The best option overall would obviously be Lee Dickson’s set mentioned previously, which is priced somewhat higher but it is, in fact, the best one out there for this purpose.

 Blackie becomes the Main Axe